-Welcome to Malaga Airport Guide, the best online, up-to-date guide to Malaga Airport & The Costa Del Sol you will find.
-Whether you live here, are a frequent traveller, coming to study or if you are just visiting for your summer holidays, we hope you will find all the information you need to make your journey run as smoothly as possible.
+Hello and welcome to Malaga Airport Guide (AGP), your online guide to Malaga Airport & The Costa Del Sol written by residents here in Spain.
+Whether you live here, are a frequent traveller, are coming to study, or if you are visiting for your holidays, we hope you will find all the information you need to make your journey run as smoothly as possible.

 The airport is made up of three terminals.
 T1, T2 & T3.
-T1 is hardly used any more.
-T2 & T3 are where the UK flights depart and arrive and are connected.
-Its just one huge area so please do not panic about travelling from one terminal to another.
+T1 is hardly used anymore.
+T2 & T3 are where the European & UK flights depart and arrive and the terminals are connected.
+It’s really just one huge terminal so please do not panic about travelling from one terminal to another.